yarisvt/tyk-docs/tyk-docs/content/shared/dashboard-config.md

 A boolean setting to enable the TIB integration (otherwise it will not appear in the UI).

+### identity_broker.host
+When using external TIB, this is the URL where it's reachable

 ### identity_broker.host.connection_string
 EV: <b>TYK_DB_TIB_HOST_CONNECTIONSTRING</b><br />
 Type: `string`<br />